Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 One of the challenges Buchberger, lead researcher for Pandemonium Paranormal, came across was trying to distinguish between what was fact and what was fiction.

 “You can try and aim your investigation towards what you find,” he said during a February Messenger video call.
-“We got lots of information from the staff, and we got lots of information from our research, but again online it might not be actual facts.”
+“We got lots of information from the staff, and we got lots of information from our research, but again online it might not be facts.”

 Buchberger started researching the paranormal 10 years ago with the Edmonton Paranormal Society.
 Then after two years, he started Pandemonium Paranormal.